Supreme Court guts affirmative action, effectively ending race-conscious admissions

 The majority added: "At the same time, nothing prohibits universities from considering an applicant's discussion of how race affected the applicant's life, so long as that discussion is concretely tied to a quality of character or unique ability that the particular applicant can contribute to the university.
 Many universities have for too long wrongly concluded that the touchstone of an individual's identity is not challenges bested, skills built, or lessons learned, but the color of their skin.
 This Nation's constitutional history does not tolerate that choice."

-Chief Justice Roberts explicitly exempts military academies from this ban on race-conscious admissions "in light of the potentially distinct interests" they may present.
+Chief Justice Roberts explicitly exempted military academies from this ban on race-conscious admissions "in light of the potentially distinct interests" they may present.

+In furious dissents, the court's liberals pilloried the majority's reasoning and its view of racial reality in the United States.

+"The Court subverts the constitutional guarantee of equal protection by further entrenching racial inequality in education, the very foundation of our democratic government and pluralistic society," Justice Sonia Sotomayor wrote.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.